firespring/givesource/documentation/application-setup.md

 **Text Before Donation Details**
 Be sure to change the event name.
 ```
 Congratulations!
-Your organization has received a donation during the Norfolk Area Big Give event!
+Your organization has received a donation during the Scranton Give event!
 ```
 **Text After Donation Details**
 ```